-(TL;DR: Logos Bible Software is expensive, but there are all kinds of ways to save money on it, including my partnership with them.)
+(TL;DR: Logos Bible Software is expensive, but there are all kinds of ways to save money on it, including our coupon code.)

 If you’ve been reading this blog for a while, you know that there would be no OverviewBible.com without Logos Bible Software.
 You may have read my (super-long) review of Logos.
 You may have read my case studies on how I used Logos to write my most-popular-of-all-time blog post.